 An environmental management system is a tool which is becoming increasingly common in industry, and in office settings.
 There are several stages of an EMS that are conducive to the integration preventive strategies.
 It provides a coherent structure within which CP can work towards improving overall environmental performance.
-In addition, other tools have also been developed and are used regularly in identifying cleaner production opportunities and areas for overall environmental performance improvement, throughout the product life cycle.
-The commitment to using these tools opens new opportunities for new perspectives on day-to-day activities, new considerations to be taken into account, and new potential for preventive measures to be identified.
-These are all addressed in this guideline section.
+In addition, other tools have also been developed and are used regularly in identifying Cleaner Production opportunities and areas for overall environmental performance improvement, throughout the product life cycle.
+The commitment to informing stakeholders about these tools creates potential for preventive measures to be identified and implemented.